 - Skin infection, such as redness, swelling, or pus, on the site of application

 If you notice these less serious side effects, talk with your doctor:

-- Mild itching, burning, or stinging sensation on the site of application.
+- Mild itching or burning on the site of application

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088Last Updated: